-We are a "controlled company" within the meaning of NASDAQ rules and, as a result, qualify for, and rely on, exemptions from certain corporate governance requirements.
+We are a "controlled company" within the meaning of NASDAQ rules and, as a result, qualify for and rely on, exemptions from certain corporate governance requirements.

 Because Mr. Edenfield has the ability to elect more than half of the members of our Board of Directors, we are a "controlled company" within the meaning of the rules governing companies with stock quoted on the NASDAQ Global Select Market.
 Under these rules, a "controlled company" is a company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
-As a controlled company, we are exempt from certain corporate governance requirements, including requirements that: (1) a majority of the board of directors consist of independent directors; (2) compensation of officers be determined or recommended to the board of directors; and (3) director nominees be selected or recommended for selection by a majority of the independent directors or by a compensation committee that is composed entirely of independent directors; and (3) director nominees be selected or recommended for selection by a majority of the independent directors.
-Our Board of Directors does not have a majority of independent directors, and our compensation committee is not required to consist entirely of independent directors.
-We are not required to have, and have not chosen to establish, a nominating committee.
+As a controlled company, we are exempt from certain corporate governance requirements, including requirements that: (1) a majority of the board of directors by a majority of its independent directors; (2) compensation of officers be determined or recommended to the board of directors; and (3) director nominees be selected or recommended for selection by a majority of the independent directors or by a nominating committee composed solely of independent directors.
 Accordingly, our procedures for approving significant corporate decisions are not subject to the same corporate governance requirements as non-controlled companies with stock quoted on the NASDAQ Global Select Market.